-I could readily admit that if it were in a man's power to overcome the law of gravity, (so-called) that accidental conditions of thought might arise within him, unanalyzed by himself, that for the time being, until changed by his quickening belief, would lift him into the air.
+I could readily admit that if it were in a man's power to overcome the law of gravity (so-called), accidental conditions of thought might arise within him, unanalysed by himself, that for the time being would lift him into the air.

 The more I thought about it, the more I became convinced of it.
-The more I reasoned on the law of gravitation, the law which seems to draw all things to the centre of the earth, the more clearly I saw that it was the Law of Attraction in its action upon-so-called-dead matter; and that there was no power that could of itself draw anything towards the earth's centre provided the thing to be drawn did not want to be drawn in that direction.
+The more I reasoned on the law of gravitation, the law which seems to draw all things to the centre of the earth, the more clearly I saw that it was the Law of Attraction in its action upon-so-called-dead matter; and that there was no power that could of itself draw anything toward the earth's centre, provided the thing to be drawn did not want to be drawn in that direction.